 - Medication is an option.
 If diet and exercise don’t make any difference, treatment with medication may be needed.

-You may discuss with Dr. Fenster how often you should have a cholesterol test if your levels are abnormal.
+You may discuss with Dr. Fenster how often you should have a cholesterol test.
 Also, if you have a strong family history of early onset heart disease, we may want to test other risk factors, such as lipoproteins, that are outside of the standard cholesterol profile.

 The test will be performed right in Dr. Fenster’s office: